selfcommunity/api-docs/source/includes/endpoints/_user.md

 `GET /api/v2/user/{id}/followers/`

-This endpoint retrieves a specific user's followers using ID.
+This endpoint retrieve the list of followers of a specific user identified by id.

 <h3 id="followersuser-parameters">Parameters</h3>